Dobatymo/ctypes-windows-sdk/README.md

 # ctypes-windows-sdk

 A totally incomplete and random port of the C Windows SDK for Python ctypes.
+No dependencies besides the Python standard library.

 ## Install